plantasia-space-org/docs.plantasia.space/docs/00-plantasia.space/00-introduction.md

   <h1 style={{margin: 0}}> Welcome to plantasia.space</h1>
 </div>

 plantasia.space is a regenerative music platform born from the dream of creating a **borderless aural community**.
-It is a project by **𝐵𝓇𝓊𝓃𝒶 𝒢𝓊𝒶𝓇𝓃𝒾𝑒𝓇𝒾**, developed over more than ten years, shaped by her experience in collectives such as **Exoplanetas**, **Head Brothers**, and **Aventuras Sonores**, where the exploration of sound, worlds, and imagination has always been a central thread.
+It is a project initiated by **𝐵𝓇𝓊𝓃𝒶 𝒢𝓊𝒶𝓇𝓃𝒾𝑒𝓇𝒾**, developed over more than ten years, shaped by her experience in collectives such as **Exoplanetas**, **Head Brothers**, and **Aventuras Sonores**, where the exploration of sound, worlds, and imagination has always been a central thread.

 Here we propose a playground for listening and creation: a space where each xPlorer can launch sounds, publish them, place them inside **entangled worlds**, and transform them using **orbiters** — tools that invite play, exploration, and real-time regeneration of sound.
 Each audio is published so it can be listened to, re-created, and reshaped into new forms by the community.